 Can You Freeze Almond Milk?

 Freezing Almond Breeze causes the product to separate irregularly and greatly reduces the consistency of the product upon thawing.

 And that’s true, no doubt about it.
 Here’s how thawed almond milk looks like:

 Do you see how it’s separated and the solids are on the bottom while the liquids are on top?
 That’s what you end up with right after thawing.
 Doesn’t look particularly tasty, right?

 Fortunately, we can fix that with a blender.

 How To Fix Separated Thawed Almond Milk?

-All you need to do is to blend the thawed almond milk for like 20 to 30 seconds.
+All you need to do is to blend the thawed almond milk for 20 to 30 seconds.
 After that, you end up with foamy, but looking quite alright, almond milk.
 Something like this:

 And if you wanted to see how fresh, thawed, and thawed and blended almond milk compare, here’s the photo:

-Is that blended nut milk as good as fresh one?
+Is that blended nut milk as good as a fresh one?
 Almost, but not quite.
 You should be able to feel a slight change in taste and texture.
 So drinking it straight from the glass isn’t all that great, but there are other options.